 Bishop William Willimon

-Bishop William Willimon is a retired Bishop of The United Methodist Church.
+Bishop William Willimon is a Retired Bishop of The United Methodist Church, having served from 2004-2012.

 He was born in Greenville, South Carolina.
 He has degrees from Wofford College, Yale Divinity School, and Emory University.
 Ten colleges and universities have given him honorary degrees.